 Below I will talk about most gas engineers, as that is where some of the confusion lies and it is what most people will come across.
 Having obtained a Gas Safe License to work on Gas each license permits a gas safe engineer to work only on certain parts on a gas installation that an engineer is qualified to work on.
 Please see an example along the right-hand side or below dependant on your device.

 So you will note, not all gas engineers will do all types of work.
-Broadly speaking UK gas engineers are split into three fields of work: Installation, servicing and/or repairs.
-Some gas engineers are only licensed to work on gas meters whilst others cover all the types of work.
-Again check your engineer and check their license.
+Broadly speaking UK gas engineers are split into three fields of work: Installation and/or servicing and/or repairs.
+Some gas engineers are only licensed to work on gas meters whilst others cover all the types of work, again check your engineer and check their license.
 A licensed gas engineer is required to produce their license when asked.
-If in doubt always contact Gas Safe on 0800 408 5500 or firstname.lastname@example.org
+If in doubt always contact Gas Safe on 0800 408 5500 or [email protected]

 I shall try an attempt to bring everything you have read and learnt above thus far into a single example:

 Imagine you wake up in the morning to find your home is freezing cold and you have no hot water.
 You look at the boiler say you have a Vaillant combination boiler for example.
 The boiler is flashing red with an error message of F61 being displayed.
 Do you call a plumber?
 A heating engineer or a gas engineer?